 However, we can stop their impending extinction if we act now.

 Since 2006, a project has been underway to help us understand more about the life of mangrove finches and the threats they face.
-This year saw the start of an exciting new phase in the project which resulted in the team successfully raising 15 mangrove finch chicks in captivity and releasing them back into the mangroves.
-Given that only six chicks fledged in the wild, this is a highly significant boost for the population.
-But funding for this project has only been secured until August this year, making both the project's future and that of the mangrove finch even more uncertain.
+2014 saw the start of an exciting new phase in the project which resulted in the team successfully raising 15 mangrove finch chicks in captivity and releasing them back into the mangroves.
+Given that only six chicks fledged in the wild, this is a hugely significant boost to the population.
+In 2015 we have been able to raise 8 more new chicks.

-"Once is not enough; this year represents the first step.
+But, as lead project scientist Francesca Cunninghame says: "Twice is not enough; this represents the first step.
 In order to safeguard the future of the mangrove finch head starting must be repeated over several seasons."
-Francesca Cunninghame, Lead Project Scientist, CDF

 This is where you can help.

-By donating to our Mangrove Finch Appeal, you will be directly contributing to the research which can save this species from extinction.
+By donating to the Mangrove Finch Appeal, you will be directly contributing to the research which can save this species from extinction and increase our knowledge about how to combat this lethal insect.
 To learn more about the project, click here.